 This is the initial public offering of Fresh Vine Wine, Inc. We are selling all of the shares of common stock being offered by means of this prospectus.
 Prior to this offering, there has been no public market for shares of our common stock.
-We expect that the initial public offering price will be between \$9.00 and \$10.00 per share.
-We have applied to list our common stock on the NYSE American under the symbol "VINE."
+The initial public offering price is \$10.00 per share.
+Our common stock has been approved for listing on the NYSE American under the symbol "VINE."